RQC-Robotics/ur5-env/README.md

   - [sensors/](ur_env/scene/nodes/sensors): tactile perception.
 - [scene.py](ur_env/scene/scene.py): hold, actuate and poll for observations every connected node.

+[teleop/](ur_env/teleop): teleoperation via different controllers.
+This may require additional permissions like adding $USER to inputs group.

 [remote.py](ur_env/remote.py): client and server to establish connection between robot and remote host.
 Can be used standalone with any dm_env.Environment.